 With the changing student population, Contemporary Student Services advocates for and serves the needs of the modern college students, including adult learners, transfer students, students who are parenting, off-campus students, veterans, foster care alumni, and more.
 Contemporary Student Services offers resources, peer support, and social opportunities to specifically meet the needs of contemporary students and those transitioning to off-campus living.

 CENTER FOR CULTURE, EQUITY, AND EMPOWERMENT (CCEE)

 The Center for Culture, Equity, and Empowerment leverages programs and services focused on advocacy and direct student support to strengthen equity and inclusion at George Mason University.
 CCEE advising fosters opportunities for identity development, cross-cultural engagement, and inclusive learning communities, affirming the indivisible aspects of all our identities.
-Their areas: Student Engagement for Racial Justice (SERJ) and Coalition Building and Diversity Education (CBDE) serve as resources to those in the Mason Community who seek to meaningfully engage and interact with people with different identities and intersections to co-create an equitable campus environment.

 University Career Services provides resources, advice and expertise to help current students and alumni identify career interests and options.
 Career Services’ structure is unique among college and university career centers: staff is organized on teams based on where students are in their career decision-making, from early exploration to polishing and preparing for transitions after graduation.
 University Career Services is Mason’s primary conduit to employers.